anngeul/anngeul/README.md

 - 👀 I’m interested in motors and IT
 - 🌱 I’m currently learning blockchain
 - 💞️ I’m looking to collaborate on new projects with high potencial
-- 📫 How to reach me u can find me on discord anngel1#9206
+- 📫 How to reach me u can find me on discord anngel1#9206 , my name is ANgel

 <!---
 anngeul/anngeul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.